 A single scan may take a few seconds or 3 to 8 minutes.
 You may be asked to hold your breath during short scans.

 The total scan lasts 15 to 90 minutes, depending on the size of the area being scanned and how many images are needed.

 You'll be moved out of the scanner when your scan is over.

 After the scan

-Your MRI scan needs to be studied by a radiologist (a doctor trained in interpreting scans and X-rays) and possibly discussed with other specialists.
-This means it's unlikely you'll know the results of your scan immediately.
+Your MRI scan needs to be studied by a Radiologist (a doctor trained in interpreting scans and X-rays).
+It may also need to be discussed with other specialists.
+This means it's unlikely you'll get the results of your scan immediately.

 The Radiologist will send a report to the doctor who arranged the scan.
 They'll discuss the results with you.

 It usually takes 1 to 2 weeks for the results of an MRI scan to come through, unless they're needed urgently.